Rent increases

 Rent cannot be increased during a fixed term unless it is stated in the tenancy agreement and all of the following occurs:

-• the property manager/owner gives the tenant at least two months' notice in writing for a general tenancy and four weeks’ notice for a rooming accommodation agreement, and
+- the property manager/owner gives the tenant at least two months' notice in writing for a general tenancy and four weeks’ notice for a rooming accommodation agreement

-• it has been at least 12 months since the tenancy started or since the last increase.
+- it has been at least 12 months since the last increase for the premises or room.

 The property manager/owner must also give the tenant or resident separate written notice of the increase.
 It does not automatically come into effect because it is in the agreement.
 The notice should include the increased amount and the day it takes effect.